Upload a video

 To upload to a group:

-In the Microsoft Stream portal, navigate to a group that you can contribute to.
+In the Microsoft Stream website, navigate to a group that you can contribute to.

 To upload to a channel:

-In the Microsoft Stream portal, navigate to a channel that you can contribute to.
+In the Microsoft Stream website, navigate to a channel that you can contribute to

 While your video is uploading and processing, you can fill out metadata for the video to make it easier to find.